OSMPH/imagery-coverage-map/README.md

 4. The OSM file must be saved as a basic OSM file (not a change or history OSM file) and with the filename "data.osm".

-### Use osm2json.pl to convert the OSM file
+### Use osm2geojson.pl to convert the OSM file

-1. Run **osm2json.pl** and pipe the output to "data.js".
+1. Run **osm2geojson.pl**.
+This script will open the data.osm file in the current directory and output a data.js file in the same directory.
+This script requires Perl 5.10 and above to execute properly.

 2. Test the created file by opening the local index.html in a web browser.
-The Leaflet JS files must be stored in a subdirectory named "dist".
+The index.html and the data.js file has to be in the same directory.
+You need to have Internet access since the HTML file uses the Leaflet library, which is fetched from the Leaflet CDN.

 ### Upload the files

-1. Upload index.html, data.js, and the dist subdirectory to a publicly-accessible web server.
+1. Upload index.html and data.js to a publicly-accessible web server.

 2. If you want the Bing Maps Aerial base layers, do the following:

-   1. Obtain a [Bing Maps API key](http://www.bingmapsportal.com/), then create a file named "bingkey.js" with the following code as its content (placing your API Key inside the quotes):
+   1. Obtain a [Bing Maps API key](http://www.bingmapsportal.com/), then create a file named "bingkey.js" with the code below as its content (placing your API Key inside the quotes).
+Place this file in the same directory as index.html and data.js.

       ```javascript
       bingKey = "<Bing Maps API Key>";
       ```

-   2. Download the [Leaflet Bing layer JavaScript](https://gist.github.com/1221998) under the filename "TileLayer.Bing.js" then place a copy into the dist subdirectory.
+   2. Download the [Leaflet Bing layer JavaScript](https://gist.github.com/1221998) under the filename "TileLayer.Bing.js" then place a copy into the same directory as index.html and data.js.

-3. Test by loading the index.html file in a web browser.
+3. Test by accessing the uploaded index.html file in a web browser.